hammerdirt-analyst/solid-waste-team/excercise_2024.md

 industrial plastic pellets (6% of the total), cotton swabs (4% of the total) plastic construction materials (3% of the total) and shotgun cartridges (1% of the total).

 All the previous items mentioned are found in similar proportions in the marine environment in the european space, [EEA data viewer](https://www.eea.europa.eu/en/analysis/maps-and-charts/marine-litterwatch-data-viewer-marine-litterwatch-data-viewer).
-The federal report of 2021, [IQAASL](https://www.bafu.admin.ch/bafu/en/home/topics/waste/state/data-and-indicators/indicators/indicators-on-waste-and-resources.html), report included medical containers, straws and stirrers and toys as common objects on the beaches of lake Geneva.
+The federal report of 2021, [IQAASL](https://hammerdirt-analyst.github.io/IQAASL-End-0f-Sampling-2021/), included medical containers, straws and stirrers and toys as common objects on the beaches of lake Geneva.

 ## First encounters

-__Objective: In the field identify and count specific beach litter items.__
+**Objective : in the field identify and count specific beach litter items.**

+*Survey locations:*

+<iframe src="https://map.geo.admin.ch/#/embed?lang=fr&center=2533348.46,1151997.25&z=7.291&bgLayer=ch.swisstopo.pixelkarte-farbe&topic=ech&layers=ch.swisstopo.zeitreihen@year=1864,f;ch.bfs.gebaeude_wohnungs_register,f;ch.bav.haltestellen-oev,f;ch.swisstopo.swisstlm3d-wanderwege,f;ch.astra.wanderland-sperrungen_umleitungen,f;KML%7Chttps://public.geo.admin.ch/api/kml/files/zpNHEP7CTeKPUqy56qCwpg&featureInfo=bottomPanel" style="border: 0;width: 600px;height: 450px;max-width: 100%;max-height: 100%;" allow="geolocation"></iframe>

+### Items of interest

 The guide for monitoring beach litter, [MLW Guide](https://publications.jrc.ec.europa.eu/repository/handle/JRC83985), lists 200 items that can be found on the beach.
 The OSPAR commission has a similar list of 150 items [OSPAR](https://www.ospar.org/documents?v=44122).
 Today we are going to focus on identifying and counting 7 items: